-- 1. Establish an advisory group of diverse art/community leaders within the County to develop recommendations for ways to enhance the participation and leadership of individuals from underrepresented communities in the arts. - 2.
-Work with the advisory group to identify "best practices" being utilized around the country to address issues of cultural equity.
-These include methods to expand the diversity of audience members, exhibits, and performances, as well as to encourage individuals from underrepresented communities to enter the arts as a career, creating a pipeline for them to access leadership positions.
+- Establish an advisory group of diverse art/community leaders to work with arts-related institutions within the County to develop recommendations for ways to enhance the participation and leadership of individuals from underrepresented communities in the arts. - 2.
+Work with the arts field and nonprofit and foundation leaders to identify "best practices" being utilized around the country to expand the diversity of audience members, exhibits, and performances and encourage individuals from underrepresented communities to enter the arts as a career, creating a pipeline for them to access leadership positions.